Yum China sales suffer as Omicron cases surge

 China has reported more local symptomatic COVID-19 cases so far this year than it recorded in all of 2021, as the highly transmissible Omicron variant triggers outbreaks from Shanghai to Shenzhen.

-Yum China's shares, which have taken a beating in recent days due to an auditing dispute between Beijing and Washington, declined 2% in premarket trading.
+Yum China's shares, which have taken a beating in recent days due to an auditing dispute between Beijing and Washington, fell as much as 10.5% to $33.55, a three-year low.

 ((Praveen.Paramasivam@thomsonreuters.com;))